Geometric-Analysis: Pressure-Angle / Overturning-Moment

 The Total Force against your hand will increase.

-The transmission angle with which your arm pushes against the door-handle is similar to the pressure-angle between a Cam-Profile and the Follower-Roller
+The angle with which your arm pushes against the door-handle is similar to the pressure-angle between a Cam-Profile and the Follower-Roller

 GDI-Cam-PressureAngle1